Resources for the Prevention and Treatment of Substance Use Disorders

 - Global Information System on Alcohol and Health (GISAH)

-The financial support from the Valencian Autonomous Government, Spain, for the developement of the Global Information System on Resources for the Prevention and Treatment of Substance Use Disorders is gratefully acknowledged.
+The financial support from the Valencian Autonomous Government, Spain, for the development of the Global Information System on Resources for the Prevention and Treatment of Substance Use Disorders is gratefully acknowledged.